 From year to year, the application guidelines for NEA Big Read change, sometimes in subtle ways.
 Below is a quick list of the significant changes to the guidelines for this year compared to last.

-- The Promotional Description narrative character limit has been reduced from 4,000 characters to 2,000 characters (including spaces).
+- The Programming Description narrative character limit has been increased from 4,000 characters to 6,000 characters (including spaces) to accommodate a more detailed response.

 Contact us at 612.238.8010 or [email protected]